rhel-labs/instruqt/tuned/02-review-tuned/assignment.md

 </pre>

-It looks like our active profile is `virtual-guest`
+It looks like our active profile is `virtual-guest` as stated on the last line, and there are a handful of profiles available which are listed under `Available profiles`

-The default profiles are kept in /usr/lib/tuned, so lets go ahead and see what the virtual-guest profile includes
+The default profiles are stored in a directory under `/usr/lib/tuned/$profilename`, so lets go ahead and see what the virtual-guest profile includes:

 ```bash